In the 3 years we’ve had land, we’ve reached for some items so often it’s hard to imagine life without them.

-But this post is about the unusual suspects, the gadgets you might not expect.
-The following, in no particular order, make life easier when creating a livable space in nature.
-It’s funny how we never thought about these items in the suburbs compared to how much we value them now.
+But this post is about the unusual suspects, gadgets you might not expect.
+The following, in no particular order, make life easier in nature.
+It’s funny how we never thought about these things in the suburbs compared to how much we value them now.

 1. Measuring Wheel

 What sorcery is this!?
-As you push this enchanted wheel on a stick, it ticks off the distance it’s rolled.
+As you push an enchanted wheel on a stick, it ticks off the distance it’s rolled.

 Why the hubbub?
-I defy you to estimate fencing materials, map a long trench, or calculate potential electrical load drop using a tape measure.
-The wheel is indispensable for jobs that require measuring long, exterior distances, like making sure fruit trees are planted the same distance apart.
+I defy you to estimate fencing materials or calculate potential electrical-load drop with a tape measure.
+The wheel is indispensable measuring long distances.
 We reach for this thing more than we ever expected.

 2. A Good Generator

 We’re on grid power, but our generator is still one of our most valued tools.
-If you live in an undeveloped area, rural power infrastructure may be regularly tested by falling trees or other “rural issues” (a squirrel snuck into a substation and knocked out power to thousands in our county a few weeks ago).
-While you might be as lucky as we are to have lightning-fast linemen (a big “thank you” to linemen!), you can’t always rely on being their #1 priority during events of scale.
+Our power infrastructure is regularly tested by fallen trees and other “rural issues” (a squirrel snuck into a substation and knocked out power to thousands of people in our county recently).
+While you might be as lucky as we are to have lightning-fast linemen, you can’t always rely on being a #1 priority during events of scale.

 “Wait,” you say, “I’m burying my powerlines.
 No outages for me.”
 Think again, unless all the lines in your area are buried.
-If any lines on your circuit go down, your power will go out, too.
-A neighbor felled a hickory on our line the other day, and it knocked out 65 households, even though he only snapped the little powerline on our right-of-way that serves 2 houses.
+If any lines on your circuit go down, your power will go out.
+A neighbor felled a hickory on our line the other day and knocked out 65 households, even though he only snapped the little powerline on our right-of-way that serves 2 houses.

-A good, gas-powered generator offers enormous peace of mind and is essential for construction projects, since power tools notoriously overload circuits.
-Even as I write this, I hear a generator humming down at the neighbors’ homebuild.
+A good, gas-powered generator provides enormous peace of mind.
+It’s essential for construction projects, since power tools notoriously overload circuits.
+Even as I write this, I hear a generator humming at the neighbors’ homebuild.
 One afternoon during a recent power loss, I wandered down the hill to see if their power was out, too.
 They hadn’t realized it was because the generator was running all their tools.

 3. Snake-Proof Boots

 Credit to Chris for realizing hunting gear makes great homesteading gear.
-A lot of hunting is just being outside, so hunters have the secrets for staying comfortable: light clothing that dries fast, waterproof gloves, bright flashlights, sharp knives, oddly ergonomic chairs.
-My favorite are the snake-proof boots I found by LaCrosse (even though the snake version only comes in men’s sizes for some reason, pshaw).
+A lot of hunting is just being outside, so hunters have the secrets for staying comfortable: light clothing that dries fast, bright flashlights, sharp knives, oddly ergonomic chairs.
+My favorite are the snake-proof boots by LaCrosse (even though the snake version only comes in men’s sizes for some reason, pshaw).

-Bushwhacking wild acres all around us has become a favorite pastime, but our mountain is known for timber rattlers, so I picked these up for extra peace of mind.
-While I can’t yet vouch for their snake-proofness, these boots do protect against gnarly thorns and are the most legitimately waterproof footwear I’ve ever owned.
+Bushwhacking the wild acres around us has become a favorite pastime, but our mountain is known for timber rattlers.
+I got these for extra peace of mind.
+While I can’t vouch for their snake-proofness, these boots do protect against gnarly thorns and are the most legitimately waterproof footwear I’ve ever owned.
 Despite their weight, they’re amazingly comfortable.
 It’s a treat to pull these on and head into the great unknown.

 4. Tractor Forks